jsay/emacs-config/README.md

 # Emacs configuration for Ubuntu 18.4.

-Code is in `Main.org` file, other files are generated (tangled) from this main file.
+Codes are in `Main.org`, other files are generated (tangled) from this main file.

 # Dependencies